KhronosGroup/glTF/specification/README.md

 <a name="materials-and-shading"></a>
 ## Materials and Shading

-A material is an instance of a technique plus values.
+A material is defined as an instance of a shading technique along with parameterized values, e.g. light colors, specularity, or shininess.
+Shading techniques use JSON properties to describe data types and semantics for GLSL vertex and fragment shader programs.

 ### Techniques